dev-StevenW/binarytodecimalconvert/README.md

 # binarytodecimalconvert
-Converts a binary input of up to 8 digits into its decimal form.
+Converts a binary input into its decimal form.